 RFID belongs to a group of technologies referred to as Automatic Identification and Data Capture (AIDC).

 AIDC methods automatically identify objects, collect data about them, and enter those data directly into computer systems with little or no human intervention.
-RFID methods utilize radio waves to accomplish this.
+RFID methods utilize radio waves or Bluetooth low energy systems to accomplish this.